-Post natal depression (PND) is the most commonly known perinatal mental health problem and can be experienced by any parent.
+Depression is the most commonly known perinatal mental health problem.
+This is often referred to as Post natal depression.
+Post natal depression is a type of depression that occurs after having a baby.
+Depression can also happen during pregnancy - this is known as antenatal depression.

-PND is a type of depression that occurs around the time of having a baby.
-It can develop either during pregnancy (antenatal depression) or after delivery.
-The symptoms of PND can include:
+The symptoms of depression can include:

 - Depressed mood, such as feeling sad, empty or tearful

 - Reduced interest and loss of pleasure

 - Decrease or increase in appetite

 - Difficulty sleeping or sleeping more than normal

 - Restlessness or slowed behaviour

 - Tiredness

 - Feelings of worthlessness, excessive guilt or blame

 - Trouble making decisions or concentrating

-Sometimes parents with PND may experience more severe symptoms such as thoughts of harming themselves or the baby.
+Sometimes parents with depression may experience symptoms such as thoughts of harming themselves or the baby.

-If you have such thoughts it is important to seek professional helpspeak to your GP, Health Visitor or Midwife.
-If you feel you or your baby are at risk from such thoughts it is important to attend A&E. Support is available to help you keep yourself and your baby safe.
+If you have such thoughts it is important to seek professional help - speak to your GP, Health Visitor or Midwife.
+If you feel you or your baby are at risk from such thoughts, it is important to attend A&E. Support is available to help you keep yourself and your baby safe.